voxel51/fiftyone-teams-app-deploy/docker/README.md

 ### FiftyOne Teams Upgrade Notes

+#### Enabling FiftyOne Teams Authenticated API

+FiftyOne Teams v1.3.0 introduces the capability to connect FiftyOne Teams SDKs through the FiftyOne Teams API instead of creating a direct connection to MongoDB.

+In order to enable the FiftyOne Teams Authenticated API you will need to [expose the FiftyOne Teams API endpoint](docs/expose-teams-api.md) and [configure your SDK](https://docs.voxel51.com/teams/api_connection.html).

 #### Enabling FiftyOne Teams Plugins

 FiftyOne Teams v1.3.0 includes significant enhancements for [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
 There are three modes for plugins: